zen-lang/zen/README.md

 ## Schema

-zen includes builrin schema engine, which is sinilar json schema.
+zen includes builtin schema engine, which is similar to json schema.

 The key features of zen schema is:

 * open world evalualtion - i.e. each schema validates only known keys (properties)
-* ignore, warn on fail on "unknown keys" is just a validation **mode**, i.e.  not part of schema semantic
+* ignore, warn or fail on "unknown keys" is just a validation **mode**, i.e.  not part of schema semantic
 * support of RDF inspired property schema - i.e. schema attached to key  (only namespaced keys) -  not to a key container

 ```edn